dreemproject/dreemgl/docs/guides/components/README.md

 ### Usage

 Individual DreemGL classes can include inline usage examples directly in thier codebase.
-To add inline examples, attach them to `this.constructor` as an attribute names `examples`.
+To add inline examples, attach them to `this.constructor` as an attribute named `examples`.
 For example:

     	var example = this.constructor;
     	this.constructor.examples = {